bernhardAxonIvy/doc/source/designer-guide/configuration/environments.rst

 Environments
 ============

 Environments represent different runtime infrastructures.
-There are two use cases for environments:
+They can be used for e.g:

 -  **Staging**: Software goes through a software development cycle and is often tested on different environments before it is deployed on the productive environment.
 Typical environments in this case are "development", "testing" and "production".

--  **Multi-Tenancy**: If software must meet the multi-tenancy requirement, environments can be used for the individual tenants.
-In this case the environments would be named after the customer, for example "customer1", "customerX" and "customerZ".

-:ref:`global-variables`,
+:ref:`variables`,
 :ref:`Databases <database-configuration>`,
 :ref:`SOAP Web Services <webservice-clients-configuration>` and :ref:`Rest Clients <rest-clients-configuration>` comes with environment support.
 Defining an environment value in these features is always optional.
 For example:
-If you have multiple environments and using Global Variables, you don't have to specify values for all environments.
+If you have multiple environments and using Variables, you don't have to specify values for all environments.
 If one is missing, it will fallback to the default value.